 As a driver, you mainly care about the availability, affordability and safety of shared vehicles.
 Fleet owners and operators want to reduce costs and increase use.
 Efficiency is the point where your interests as a driver and the interests of fleet owners intersect – and where you can join forces to lower carbon emissions caused by transport.

-ContiConnect™ contributes the data needed to optimise tyre performance.
-Our system gathers information from sensors in the wheels to remotely monitor each vehicle.
-Data points like temperature and pressure are collected, analysed, and interpreted for the entire fleet.
-By remotely monitoring and evaluating data, as well as generating instant notifications of urgent alerts, ContiConnect™ can prevent tyre-related breakdowns, so the vehicle stays on the road instead of in the workshop.
+ContiConnect™ contributes the data needed to optimize tire performance.
+The system gathers information from sensors in the wheels to remotely monitor each vehicle.
+Data points like temperature and pressure are collected, analyzed, and interpreted for the entire fleet.
+By remotely monitoring and evaluating data, as well as generating instant notifications of urgent alerts, ContiConnect™ can prevent tire-related breakdowns, so the vehicle stays on the road instead of in the workshop.
 Real-time status updates and alerts increase productivity, reduce maintenance requirements, and save costs.

 Increased efficiency doesn’t just benefit owners; it also reduces costs for you.
 As AI fleet management systems are used more often, informed by ever-increasing amounts of data, their decision-making abilities will improve: they will take better routes to avoid traffic; predict hazards more accurately (for example, based on real-life weather conditions); and more effectively diagnose and resolve maintenance issues.

 With vehicles effectively monitoring and fixing themselves, safety will increase.
-Slow leak detection, for example, prevents underinflated tyres so that they are repaired before becoming an accident hazard.
-This is particularly important while you are driving a car, but don’t feel responsible for checking the tyres or maintaining correct air pressure.
-With multiple users driving a shared vehicle on any given day, automated tyre monitoring becomes more than just a convenient extra.
+Slow leak detection, for example, prevents underinflated tires so that they are repaired before becoming an accident hazard.
+This is particularly important while you are driving a car, but don’t feel responsible for checking the tires or maintaining correct air pressure.
+With multiple users driving a shared vehicle on any given day, automated tire monitoring becomes more than just a convenient extra.